medsouz/Miney-Client/README.md

 > How do I run the code?

-The code is designed to be launched by [Miney-Updater](https://github.com/medsouz/Miney-Updater) instead of Forge Modloader.
-Doing this allows the mod to automatically update itself whenever Minecraft is restarted.
-To run the code you need both Miney-Updater and Miney-Client's source in the Minecraft Forge MCP src folder.
+There is a python file in the scripts folder that will set up a Forge workspace for you.
+It automatically downloads the latest recommended version of Forge and [Miney-Updater](https://github.com/medsouz/Miney-Updater).
+It then symlinks all the code from Miney-Client and Miney-Updater into the Minecraft source folder so that you can easily commit your changes to the code.

 > You should totally add -insert-idea-here-!